antoniocarrion11/GekkoBot/README.md

 Created a trello board and an easy way to convert it to markdown, hell yeah Hoping this helps with not getting overwhelmed

+Creating the getrequest for match ended up working differently than i thought.
+I could not in fact deserialize into an abstract class.
+Honestly not sure why i thought I could.
+The whole idea of an abstract class was to handle error handling, but I ran into a different issue **again**.
+The response classes extending the abstract classes don't line up.
+MatchResponse gets a list of data.
+While player response gets a single object.
+This is frustrating on a couple levels.
+I want to be able to catch the exception of an incorrectly deserialized object but still get the error object.
+I thought if i made the error and normal responses extend the same abstract i could get away with this but nope.
+This is also frustrating because I really wanted this code to scale well and make it easy to implement new responses to the api.
+Gonna update the trello board and see if i can get some help i guess.
+Good news is the request I made to getMatches actually worked after banging my head.
+Gotta double check your URL endpoints Tony.
+Also write some more comments dude.
+That way when we come back we're not totally befuddled by this libraries.